Want to quit drinking without AA? Alcoholics Anonymous (AA) is free, accessible, and simple. But it’s no longer the only house on the block.

 Talk to your doctor

 Medication is currently used to treat alcoholism as well.
 None of it is a magic bullet — if that pill existed, we’d all be on it!
-But if you aren’t interested in 12-step meetings and are seeking a different solution, there’s no reason you can’t look into some sort of medication: Antabuse, Naltrexone, Campral, and Topomax are all used in treating alcoholism.
+But if you aren’t interested in 12-step meetings and are seeking a different solution, there’s no reason you can’t look into some sort of medication: Antabuse (disulfiram), naltrexone, and Campral (acamprosate) are all approved by the FDA to treat alcohol use disorder.
+Naltrexone and acamprosate relieve cravings, while disulfiram works by causing intense and unpleasant physical reactions to consuming alcohol.
+The Sinclair Method is a particular strategy of using naltrexone in a targeted manner to curb cravings and reduce heavy drinking without abstinence.

 Work out

-Exercise boosts your brain, battling the brain disease of alcoholism.
+Exercise can support your recovery by boosting your brain, battling the brain disorder of alcohol use disorder.
 This isn’t talked about in 12-step much but it’s a life-saver.
 Check out why person in long-term recovery and counselor, Chrissy Taylor, encourages exercise in early sobriety.
 Exercise will get your endorphins pumping, reduce cravings, and make you feel better.

 Change your social scene

-A main reason 12-step works (in my opinion) is it sets you up with a new social scene, full of folks just like yourself.
+A primary reason 12-step works for so many people (in my opinion) is it sets you up with a new social scene, full of folks just like yourself.
 The value of this can’t be minimized.
 If you choose to quit drinking without AA, it’s important to consider your current social scene and whether or not you’d like to change that.
 If you need sober friends and don’t do support groups, Meetup has great local activities that will allow you to get out of the bars and meet people in positive environments.

 Get spiritual

-AA also puts the meaning back in life for people.
-It helps you find a power greater than yourself, and gets you involved in service with others in your community who need help.
+Another draw of AA for many is that it can put the meaning back in life, helping you find a power greater than yourself, and getting you involved in service with others in your community who need help.
 Whether or not you are interested in a spiritual program, finding something to live for (other than booze) can motivate your recovery.
 Whether this is some sort of spiritual program, giving back to your community, getting involved in recovery activism, is all up to you.
 It’s your recovery.

-Recovery from alcoholism or addiction is a personal journey, and no two people’s paths will look similar.
-For many years, we sent folks to 30 day inpatient treatment or told them to go to AA.
-But there are other options, and we’re beginning to realize that those other options work.
-If you’ve stopped drinking without AA, let me know what worked for you in the comments!
+Recovery from alcohol or drug addiction is a personal journey, and no two people’s paths will look similar.
+For many years, the accepted options were to send folks to 30-day inpatient treatment or told them to go to AA.
+But there are other options, and as a society, we’re beginning to accept that those other options work.